James DeMeo, PhD

 DeMeo is editor of On Wilhelm Reich and Orgonomy, Heretics' Notebook, the science journal Pulse of the Planet, and co-editor for the German compendium Nach Reich: Neue Forschung zur Orgonomie.
 He served on the faculty of geography at the University of Kansas, Illinois State University, University of Miami and University of Northern Iowa.
 In 1978, he founded the Orgone Biophysical Research Lab, where he continues as director, with more than forty years of laboratory and field-research on questions of life-energy and cosmic ether in space.
 DeMeo's laboratory and institute is located at a high-altitude facility in the Siskiyou Mountains near Ashland, Oregon, exhibiting optimal conditions for sensitive cosmic energy experiments.

-COSMOS ETHER AND COSMIC LIFE ON EARTH
+COSMOS ETHER AND COSMIC LIFE-ENERGY

 SUNDAY, NOVEMBER 15